-Buttermilk, Honey & Oatmeal Soap
+Advanced DIY Buttermilk, Honey & Oatmeal Soap

-Buttermilk, Honey and Oatmeal Soap
+Advanced DIY Buttermilk, Honey & Oatmeal Soap

 This is a slightly more advanced soap recipe due to the inclusion of buttermilk and honey powder.
 These two ingredients are lovely to use in soap but are a little trickier to work with than most other soap additives such as clays or colour powders.
 If you are a first time soap maker I would suggest rather trying out one of our other soap recipes as they are more beginner friendly!